• Home

 • In a large bowl, gently toss the sweet potato with the cornflour.
 Add the oil and toss to coat.

-• Spread it all onto the baking tray or cooking mesh, taking care not to overcrowd it or the results won’t be crispy.
+• Spread it all onto the baking tray, taking care not to overcrowd it or the results won't be crispy.
 Use another baking tray if necessary.
+You can also place them onto a wire rack on the baking tray to encourage air circulation.

 • Bake for 20 minutes, turning the sweet potatoes halfway through and turning the trays.
 They will continue to crisp up after they come out of the oven.